Adoption Story: Dave + Gwen

 So we did.
 We took permanent measures to prevent a future pregnancy and I began researching international adoption agencies.
 Less than a month after Callen came home from the hospital, I handed Dave a packet of paperwork to get us started on the road to adoption.
 He took one look at it and handed it back, emphatic that with three kids 3 and under, this month was NOT the time to start a home study.
 So I let it go for a bit and then brought it back up.
 Again, it wasn’t time.
 Wash.
 Rinse.
 Repeat.
 Several times I approached the subject, yet every time Dave gently pushed back.
 I wrestled with God, afraid that we would lose sight of our desire to adopt in the midst of the craziness of having three little boys, afraid that if we grew too comfortable as a family of 5 that we wouldn’t have the courage to rock that boat.
 Our hearts' desire was to follow Jesus no matter what He asked of us and yet I was letting fear dictate my expectations and drive me in a direction God wasn’t going in.
 One morning, in the way that only He can, God asked me to surrender it, to put it "on the shelf” in my heart, to trust Him with my dreams and to stop pestering my sweet husband about starting something before we were ready.
 So I did.
 And it hurt.
 But I have found there is always freedom in surrender.

 The days rolled into years and still God said to trust Him, to keep my hands open and my heart surrendered.
 One year, two years, five years went by before the Holy Spirit whispered that it was time.
 Time to dust off a dream, time to rock the boat.
 When I brought it up to Dave, to my surprise. he too felt like it was time.
 We talked and prayed and processed our thoughts with other adoptive families and quickly realized that while we had always thought the plan would be to adopt internationally, that God was directing us toward private infant adoption.
 Our youngest was 5, we had given away all our baby gear, it felt totally left-field and yet rang true in our hearts.
-A college friend and fellow adoptive parent pointed us to CAC and we began the process.
+A college friend and fellow adoptive parent pointed us to adoption consultants and we began the process.
 We knew we wanted to adopt a baby girl, as Dave had always wanted a daughter, but when it came time to check boxes on our home study paperwork, I felt this strong desire for twins rise up in my heart.
 We went ahead and checked the box for multiples and then laughed about it, because we remembered how difficult it was for my sister when her bio twins were infants and figured that one infant was crazy enough, much less two!

 We began submitting books to baby girl situations and were passed by for several, when, out of nowhere, an acquaintance approached us about a local non-agency twin situation.
 I hadn’t told anyone about my growing desire for twins and was floored when she mentioned it to us.
 It was not with an agency and we knew some of the risks involved in such a case, but we prayed about it, sought counsel and felt strongly that we were supposed to go ahead with it, despite the risks.
 We invested our hearts and our prayers into the birth mom, the woman who brought it to us and the beautiful babies we hoped to bring in our family.
 As their due date drew near, we assembled cribs and bought carseats and diapers and made space in our home and our hearts for these little ones.
 So naturally, we were devastated when we received a call a few weeks before Christmas letting us know that the twins had been born, but that the adoption was not going to go through.
 To add insult to injury, we found out a few weeks later that the acquaintance who connected us to the situation, a woman I had considered a friend, hadn’t been entirely honest about the dynamics at play.
 Heartbreak, betrayal, confusion, loss.